Amedeo Modigliani Paintings, Depression, Alcohol & Women

 Modigliani exhibited now and then but barely sold any artwork.
 Desperately needing to sell his paintings, he sometimes approached galleries door to door or bartered his paintings for food or rent.
 Frustrated with his failures further exacerbated his drugs and alcohol abuse.

-His 1907, Modigliani met a young doctor, Paul Alexandre, who became his friend and patron of his artworks.
+His 1907, Modigliani met a young doctor, Paul Alexandre, who became his friend and art patron.
 This made him a little hopeful and provided him with a source of income and encouragement that he desperately needed.

 Modigliani Starts Experimenting with Sculpture